SkoolNotes/Taproot/2020MATH530/KBe20math530flo7.md

 ## Proofs!
 - Could be a proof attempt
-- Questions and comments at the end:w
+- Questions and comments at the end
--

 ---